dhdhxji/multi-paint/README.md

     }
   }
   ```
-* Set strip. sent data is sequence of colors starting from specified point
+* Set strip.
+Send data as a sequence of colors starting from a specified point.
   ```json
   {
     "command": {